NunezG/GNU_Chess/README.md

-# This is my README
+li# This is my README

 In Windows, the following env variables should be added so CMake can find the dependencies: